 He rose above many hardships to become a country icon.

-A grandson of enslaved people, Bailey contracted polio at the age of three, which stunted his growth and left his back somewhat bent.
-He grew up in a musical family who played what he called “black hillbilly music,” a tradition of secular string band music actually shared by rural Black and white musicians alike.
+A grandson of enslaved people, Bailey contracted polio at three, stunting his growth and leaving his back somewhat bent.
+He grew up in a musical family who played what he called “black hillbilly music,” a tradition of secular string band music shared by rural Black and White musicians alike.
 Bailey was a professional musician from the age of 15 and was a regular performer on Nashville radio station WSM in the 1920s.
-He was the first performer to be introduced on the station's now-legendary Grand Ole Opry program.
+He was the first performer to be introduced to the station’s now-legendary Grand Ole Opry program.

 Bailey learned how to play the harmonica while recuperating from polio as a young child.